 To recognize factors contributing significantly towards pod yield per hectare, the estimates of indirect impact with direct impact were also determined via the application of direction coefficient analysis, and conclusions were reported in Table 2.
 The analysis of path coefficient analysis indicated that among all the traits studied, pod yield per plant (0.571) exhibited the highest positive direct effect on the number of pods per plant followed by the number of pods per plant (0.571), pod length (0.136), 100-seed weight (0.032), number of seeds per pod (0.020), days to 50 % flowering (0.001), total soluble solids (0.191) and days to marketable maturity (0.022).

-While the parameters shelling percentage (-0.107), plant height (-0.099), number of maggots per 10 leaves of leaf miner (-0.192), percentage of leaf infestation by leaf miner (-0.145) and node at which first flower appear (-0.071) were found to have a negative direct effect on pod yield quintal per hectare.
+Shelling percentage (-0.107), plant height (-0.099), number of maggots per 10 leaves ofpea plant (-0.192), percentage of leaf infestation by leaf miner (-0.145) and node at which first flower appear (-0.071) were found to have a negative direct effect on pod yield quintal per hectare.
 Additionally, total soluble solids (0.229), pod length (0.254), number of pods per plant (0.616), 100-seed weight (0.228) and number of seeds per pod (0.020), observed highest positive indirect impact on pod yield quintal per hectare.
 Singh et al. (2014) found comparable results regarding plant height, number of pods/plant and the yield of seeds per plant.
 The path analysis revealed a significant positive and direct effect of plant height on the yield of pod per plant.
-Pandey et al. (2017) also reported similar results for height of plants, number of pods per plant, weight of pods and the length of pods which contributed to an enhancement pea pod yield.
-Srivastava et al. (2018) found that the maximum positive direct effect on pod yield quintal per hectare was reported by the 100-seed weight, number of seeds per pod and number of pods per plant, whereas the most negative direct effect on the yield of pod per plant was shown by the plant height.
-Similarly Pratap et al. (2024) observed that biological yield/plant had the maximum direct effect on seed yield, tracked by the harvest index, number of seeds/pod, number of effective nodes/plant and days to 50% flowering.
-Sharma et al. (2023) reported positive direct impact on days to 50% flowering, number of pods/plants and number of seeds/pods on pod yield/plant.
+Pandey et al. (2017) also reported similar results for plant height, number of pods per plant, weight of pods per plant and the length of pods which contributed to an enhanced pea pod yield.
+Srivastava et al. (2018) found that the maximum positive direct effect on pod yield per hectare (in quintals) was reported by the 100-seed weight, number of seeds per pod and number of pods per plant, whereas the most negative direct effect on the yield of pod per plant was shown by the plant height.
+Similarly, Pratap et al. (2024) observed that biological yield perplant had the maximum direct effect on seed yield, tracked by the harvest index, number of seeds per pod, number of effective nodes per plant and days to 50% flowering.
+Sharma et al. (2023) reported positive direct impact on days to 50% flowering, number of pods per plants and number of seeds per pods on pod yield perplant.

 Table 2.
 Genotypic path estimates of direct and indirect effects of different traits on pod yield per plant in pea.